ishani-1255/Arogya/README.md

 ## Overview

-Arogya is a comprehensive healthcare support system that leverages advanced AI technologies to assist medical professionals and patients in analyzing prescriptions, diagnosing conditions, and detecting diseases.
+Arogya is a comprehensive healthcare support system that leverages advanced AI technologies to assist medical professionals and patients in **analyzing prescriptions**, **diagnosing scans** , **symptoms analysis** and **medical report analysis**.
 The platform uses cutting-edge image processing, natural language processing, and deep learning techniques to provide accurate medical insights and improve healthcare outcomes.

 ## Key Features